js216/CeNTREX/DAQ/README.md

 - `HDF_writer` writes all the data collected by `Device` objects to an HDF file for future reference and analysis.

 The graphical user interface likewise consists of three parts.
 The user controls the devices through the `ControlGUI`, which is a canvas for control of recording and external devices such as temperature controllers and pulse tube compressors.
-As detailed in the next section, the information in device config files is automatically read and translated into usable controls that appear in the GUI. `PlotsGUI` and `MonitoringGUI` are used, respectively, to make plots about the data currently being collected, and to display the latest values measured.
+As detailed in the next section, the information in device config files is automatically read and translated into usable controls that appear in the GUI.
+`PlotsGUI` and `MonitoringGUI` are used, respectively, to make plots about the data currently being collected, and to display the latest values measured.
+The three parts of the GUI are held together by the `CentrexGUI` class which instantiates them when the program is started.

-The program is thus generic enough to make it easy to add capabilities to control any number of new devices by simply (1) writing a device driver, and (2) the device config file.
-The easiest way to do both of these things is to copy a pre-existing driver and config files, and adapting to fit the new device.
+The program is thus generic enough to make it easy to add capabilities to control any number of new devices by simply (1) writing a device driver, and (2) a device config file.
+The easiest way to do both of these things is to copy a pre-existing driver and config file, and adapting to fit the new device.

 ## Configuration files

-Upon starting, the program reads the general configuration file `config/settings.ini` that defines general program settings; the values are read into the `config` dictionary.
+Upon starting, the program reads the main configuration file `config/settings.ini` that defines general program settings; the values are read into the `config` dictionary of the `CentrexGUI` class.
+In particular, the main config file has to contain the following sections and fields:

+      [general]
+      run_name =
+      hdf_loop_delay =

+      [files]
+      config_dir =
+      hdf_fname =
+      plotting_hdf_fname =
+      plotting_config_fname =

+      [influxdb]
+      enabled =
+      host =
+      port =
+      username =
+      password =
+      database =

+The `config` dictionary will contain this and other information.
+In particular, it keeps track of the `time_offset` (see section on Data structure).
+Other GUI classes may also have a `config` dictionary to contain metadata specific to them.
 Device configurations are read from `.ini` files in the chosen directory.
 (Thus choosing a different directory allows for a different set of devices or device configurations to be loaded.)
 These files have the structure: